 Who We Are

-Maskell + Associates are registered with the Information Commissioners Office as a Data Controller – our registration number is Z805666X.
+Maskell + Josephson are registered with the Information Commissioners Office as a Data Controller – our registration number is Z805666X.
 We are specialists in eye care and eye-related products and operate from 16 Regent Road, Altrincham, WA14 1RP.

 - What data we collect from you.

 - Who we share it with and why.

 We adopt the six core principles of data protection which are:

 - Lawfulness, fairness and transparency – we process personal data lawfully, fairly and in a transparent manner in relation to you, the data subject.